Particular/TimeoutMigrationTool/README.md

 ### Tests

-* Unit tests, `TimeoutMigrationTool.Tests` are quick tests not needing any infrastructure and can be used by all sources and targets
+* Unit tests, `TimeoutMigrationTool.Tests`, are quick tests not needing any infrastructure and can be used by all sources and targets
-* Integrations tests are named `TimeoutMigrationTool.{Source|Target}.IntegrationTests` and requires infrastructure to be present
+* Integrations tests are named `TimeoutMigrationTool.{Source|Target}.IntegrationTests` and requires infrastructure for the specific source/target to be present
-* Acceptance tests run full NServiceBus endpoints and are named using the `TimeoutMigrationTool.{Source}.AcceptanceTests` and contains end to end acceptance tests for all supported permutations of targets.
-So when TargetX is added we would add a new test(s) into all existing acceptance tests projects
+* Acceptance tests run full NServiceBus endpoints and are named `TimeoutMigrationTool.{Source}.AcceptanceTests`.
+They contain end to end tests for all supported permutations of targets.
+So when TargetX is added we would add new test(s) into all existing acceptance tests projects.
+They require infastrucure for the specific source and all supported targets to be present.